 - Stargate SG-1

 - Played with in "Threads".
 Anubis says exactly these lines to Ba'al for losing Dakara to the Jaffa, but points out that Ba'al not only failed, he did the one thing worse than failure or even cowardice.
 Ba'al betrayed Anubis by cooperating with his enemies to destroy the Dakara superweapon and prevent Anubis from using it to complete his omnicidal megalomania.
 Anubis delays Ba'al's execution only so he can witness Anubis wiping out all life in the galaxy at once, Ba'al included.

 - This is the reason why Teal'c desired to free the Jaffa from the System Lords, coupled with You Killed My Father: Teal'c's father was tasked by his master, Cronus, with leading and winning a battle.
 Tealc's father called a retreat instead.
 Upon returning to Cronus, Cronus executed him for it by squeezing his symbiote in his hand (a particularly slow and painful death for a Jaffa).
 The kicker?
 The reason Teal'c's father ordered to retreat is because there really was no way they could reasonably win the battle.

-- Apophis himself ordered Teal'c to kill one of his generals that had similarly underperformed, despite that general offering to lead the second wave from the front.
-Teal'c faked his death.
+- Apophis himself ordered Teal'c to kill one of fellow Jaffa, Va'lar, who had similarly underperformed, despite Va'lar offering to lead the second wave from the front.
+Teal'c faked the Va'lar's death.

 - Stargate Atlantis: Double Subversion in the episode "Irresponsible": Genii commander Kolya aims his gun at a mook who failed to capture Sheppard and pulls the trigger, only for the gun to click as if empty.
 The mook thanks him and Kolya lets him go, saying it's his last chance... before angrily giving away his gun for repair.